Chiarandini/KeyboardMode/README.md

 Check available layouts with `keyboardSwitcher list` and update your configuration accordingly.

 ### Not working on non-Mac systems
-This plugin only works on macOS due to the keyboardSwitcher dependency.
+This plugin only was tested on macOS due to the keyboardSwitcher dependency.

-## License

-MIT License - feel free to use and modify as needed!